Tottenham, New South Wales: History

 Tottenham is at the end of a railway line from Bogan Gate, completed in 1916, with Tottenham Post Office opening on 8 April 1907.

+There was copper mining in the area, between 1903 and the late 1920s.
+The branch railway once extended beyond Tottenham to the smelters of the Mount Royal Mine and there was also a spur line to the Caroline Mine.

 Location

 Tottenham lies in a wheat-growing area.
 A cairn marks the centre of New South Wales and is located 33 km west-north-west of Tottenham.

 Beginning in September 2008, the annual Far Cairn Rally for touring motorcyclists has been held at the Tottenham Race Course.
 The name alludes to the cairn being far from Sydney.
 It is organised by the BMW Touring Club of New South Wales.

 Achievements

 In 2012, the tiny township was selected as the Most Outstanding Community in New South Wales and the ACT (with a population of 15,000 or less) in a competition organised by Prime7.

 Airstrip

 The town sealed its local airstrip, installed kangaroo-proof fences around the perimeter, and put in night lighting, with half of the costs coming from private donations.
 Locals had been upset that the Royal Flying Doctor Service had not been able to land there for a medical emergency involving one of the leading members of the local population.